 Stock of a domestic corporation is deemed situated within the United States, and stock of a foreign corporation without the United States, regardless of the location of the stock certificates, stock transfer offices or the sources of its income.
-109 A U.S. brokerage account holding a portfolio of foreign stocks does not have a U.S. situs.
+Note, however, that a U.S. brokerage account holding a portfolio of foreign stocks has a U.S. situs.